Charles Henderson High School: Tennis

 In 1992, Charles Henderson's Royce Emerson won an individual state championship after winning the #1-seed bracket in the 5A Alabama State Playoffs.
 That same year, the doubles duo of Royce Emerson and Chris Giglio won the 5A doubles state championship.

-In 2003 and 2004, Josh Rogers won the district championships as the #1-seed, qualifying for the state playoffs where he would fall in the Second Round both years.
-He would finish ranked as the #29 junior male player in the Alabama USTA rankings.

-In 2006, the team placed as runner-up in the district championship and advanced to the state playoffs.
-Only #2-seed Keith Reeder and #5-seed Daniel Mount would win their First Round matches before falling in the Second Round.
-Keith Reeder would finish ranked as the #48 junior male player in the Alabama USTA rankings, while fellow player Jamie Jones also finished ranked as the #76 junior player in Alabama.

-The boys' tennis team has reached the state tournament nine times since 2004.

 Robotics

 The Charles Henderson High School BEST Robotics team was first sponsored in 2010 by the physics teacher at the time.
 The robotics team is in the Wiregrass BEST Hub of the BEST robotics national competition.
 In the years of 2010 and 2011 the robotics team made it to the South's BEST competition, which is the second stage of what is usually a three-stage competition which is in order: Hub (Wiregrass Best), Regional (South's Best), National (BEST Robotics).